-Why Kate Middleton And William Refuse Christmas With The Queen
+Why Kate Middleton And Prince William Refused To Spend Christmas With The Queen

 It totally makes sense that William and Kate want to give their children a real childhood while it’s still possible.
 William is second in line to the throne after his father, Prince Charles, and the Queen is 90 years old.

-It’s inevitable that their lives will change soon, and the couple want to make the most of the freedom while they still can.
+It’s inevitable that their lives will change soon, and the couple wants to make the most of the freedom while they still can.
 Spending the holiday with the Middletons will help.
 Clegg agrees that being away from the cameras and the protocol is super important for George and Charlotte.

 “They are only little and need to be able to be children and get carried away with the excitement and fun of Christmas, without the world looking on them.
 For this reasons, it’s beneficial for them to be in a more relaxed environment.”